-\vbox{\begin{thm} ~ \begin{enumerate} \item If a $q$-difference module $\cM$ over $\cA$ has nilpotent $\kappa_v$-curvature modulo $\pi_v$ for infinitely many $v\in\cC$ then it is regular singular. \item Let $\cM$ be a $q$-difference module over $\cA$.
-If there exists an infinite set of positive primes $\wp\subset\Z$ such that $\cM$ has nilpotent $\kappa_v$-curvature modulo $\pi_v$ for all $v\in\cC$ such that $\kappa_v\in\wp$, then $\cM$ is regular singular and its exponents (at zero and at $\infty$) are all in $q^\Z$. \end{enumerate} \end{thm}}
+\begin{prop} ~ \begin{enumerate} \item If a $q$-difference module $\cM$ over $\cA$ has nilpotent $v$-curvature modulo $\pi_v$, for infinitely many $v\in\cC$, then it is regular singular. \item Let $\cM$ be a $q$-difference module over $\cA$.
+If there exists an infinite set of positive primes $\wp\subset\Z$ such that $\cM$ has nilpotent $v$-curvature modulo $\pi_v$, for all $v\in\cC$, such that $\kappa_v\in\wp$, then $\cM_{K((x))}$ is trivial. \end{enumerate} \end{prop}

-\begin{rmk} The proof of the first part of Theorem \ref{thm:FormalSol} is inspired by \cite[13.1]{KatzTurrittin} and therefore is quite similar to \cite[\S6]{DVInv}.
-On the other hand, the proof of the triviality of the exponents (\cf Proposition \ref{prop:ratexp} below) has significant differences with respect to the analogous results on number fields.
-In fact in the differential case the proof is based on Chebotarev density theorem.
-In \cite{DVInv} it is a consequence on some considerations on Kummer extensions and Chebotarev density theorem, while in this setting it is a consequence of Lemma \ref{lemma:rationalfunctions} below, which can be interpreted as a statement in rational dynamic. \end{rmk}